 Breathe the Sea Air Along the HarborWalk

 The Boston HarborWalk stretches some 15 miles along the outer edge of the city.
 If you want to have a coastal experience, walk any length of the trail.
-During your weekend getaway in Boston, you may not have to search very hard to find the HarborWalk.
+During your romantic weekend getaway in Boston, you may not have to search very hard to find the HarborWalk.

 Many major attractions are located along it, including the New England Aquarium, U.S.S.
 Constitution Museum, and several different hotels.
 We found the HarborWalk very peaceful and even secluded, which allowed for a happy, intimate conversation as we walked.